BayAreaMetro/travel-model-two/docs/index.md

 * TM2.0: Initial TM2 with Cube, CTRAMP core, 3-zone system.
 In use by TAM (Marin)
 * TM2.1: TM2 with transit CCR implemented in Emme (uses Cube and Emme), CTRAMP core.
 Anticipated release: Summer 2022.
 This work is being performed in the branch [transit-ccr](https://github.com/BayAreaMetro/travel-model-two/tree/transit-ccr) -- **these docs are for this version**
-* TM2.2: TM2.2: TM2 with Emme only (not Cube).
-CTRAMP core.
+* TM2.2: TM2 with Emme only (No Cube), CTRAMP core.
 This work is being performed in the [tm2py repository](https://github.com/BayAreaMetro/tm2py)
 * TM2.3: TM2 with Emme only and ActivitySim core.

 ## References